 There are lots of options and ways to do this work.

 Whether the approach being followed in any particular case is EFMH or EFL depends on a number of factor including the needs of the population being worked with and the focus of the work.
-A key aspect of the Equine Facilitated Wellness-Canada approved training process is to help each participant define and communicate their own unique Scope of Practice which defines the parameters for their EFW work and determines the nature of their certification with EFW Canada.
+A key aspect of the Professional Association for Equine Facilitated Wellness (Pro-EFW) approved training process is to help each participant define and communicate their own unique Scope of Practice which defines the parameters for their EFW work and determines the nature of their certification with Pro-EFW.

 Your Scope of Practice is unique to you and will reflect and be built upon your life and work experience, your education, and your credentials – with both people and with horses.
 It will also reflect both the population/s you plan to work with, and the approach/es you plan to follow.
-We help you develop and fine tune this scope of practice throughout your training journey.
+At Healing Hooves we help you develop and fine tune this scope of practice throughout your training journey.

 We all, regardless of the extent and nature of our training and credentials, need to define and communicate what is we can, should and want to do, with both people and horses; as well as what is outside of our scope of practice.
-If we don’t do this, we risk doing harm to our clients, our horses and ourselves.
+If we don’t do this, we risk doing harm to our clients, our horses/ other animals and ourselves.
 This includes situations where we define our scope in one area but in reality are stepping into work which is actually outside of that scope.
-This can apply to both our scope of practice with people and our scope of practice with horses.
+This can apply to both our scope of practice with people and our scope of practice with horses and other animals.

 And I do.